AcademySoftwareFoundation/OpenColorIO/docs/FAQ.rst

 New BSD.

 You are welcome to include the OpenColorIO in commercial, or open source applications.
-See the license for further details.
+See the :doc:`License` for further details.

 **What LUT Formats are supported?**
 -------------------------------------------------------------------------------